seattle-301d36/08-sql-intro-and-postgres/ben-david/README.md

 JQuery
 Handlebars
 Node.js with ExpressJS.
+NPM
+PostgreSQL

 ## Change Log
-2018 07 18 : This is our first version of this web site.
+2018 07 19 : This is our first version of this web site.
 We completed lab instructions.
 We have a server running that support get web requests and serves up various pages.
+It's also using a PostgreSQL database for articles.

 ## Credits and Collaborations
-Brandon Haynes and David Hull.
+Ben Harris and David Hull.
 MIT License.
 Vendor icons and normalize.